Welcome to Hydra-5, the upgraded Hydra cluster.

 - We heard from a couple of users who did not receive announcement emails posted to the HPCC-listserv.
 If you did not receive these reminders and announcements, please let Rebecca know ASAP.

-- Before you try to log on to the new Hydra, you MUST reset your password using this web page: (https://hydra-adm01.si.edu/ssp/?action=sendtoken) Enter your hydra username in the "Login" box to receive via email a link to reset your password.
+- Before you try to log on to the new Hydra, you MUST reset your password using the email me a link option on this web page: (https://hydra-adm01.si.edu/ssp/?action=sendtoken) Follow that link to enter a new password.

 - The link will be emailed to your canonical email, i.e. your @si.edu or @cfa.harvard.edu email.
 If you do not have one of these, it will be your institutional email (ends in .edu) if we have one on file.

-- This site enforces new password rules, your password will still need to be changed every 90 days.
-With the new self service password webpage you can reset your password if you forget your credentials or don't change your login in 90 days, so you no longer need to email us with password resets.
+- This site enforces new password rules, your password will still need to be changed every 90 days, but you now can now do it yourself (so you don’t have to email us).

 - The other option on that web page, to use it to change your current password, is not yet working, but will be fixed soon.